RAPTA: RAPTA derivatives

 Several derivatives of RAPTA were synthesized, and two of the most notable are [Ru(η^{6}-p-cymene)Cl_{2}(pta)] (RAPTA-C) and [Ru(η^{6}-toluene)Cl_{2}(pta)] (RAPTA-T).

 Mode of action

-At first, RAPTA was anticipated to hydrolyze and interact with DNA to target primary tumors, which is similar to the platinum analogue cisplatin.
-Studies showed that adducts form between RAPTA compounds and proteins (especially cathepsin B and thioredoxin reductase(TrxR)).
-Moreover, the reactivity of RAPTA in the presence of protein was totally different than that of cisplatin.
+RAPTA was anticipated to interact with DNA to target primary tumors, which mechanism is similar to that of cisplatin.
+Instead RAPTA compounds bind proteins, especially cathepsin B and thioredoxin reductase(TrxR).
 In vitro studies showed that cytotoxicity of RAPTA derivatives was much less as compared to cisplatin, and some RAPTA compounds are not even cytotoxic to healthy cells.
 Surprisingly, both RAPTA-C and RAPTA-T showed the ability to inhibit lung metastasis in mice bearing middle cerebral artery mammary carcinoma (by measuring the number and weight of the metastases), whilst having small effect on primary tumor.
 The only ruthenium complex which proves the ability against metastasis was NAMI-A, and this work has high practical application in chemotherapy since the removal of primary tumor can be done through frequent surgery while the number of metastasis treatments are limited.